bmcgee9/craftBeerSalesDB/README.md

 The ERD file is in the repo.

 </br>
-Resources I used: </br>
+Resources: </br>
 - SimpliLearn tutorials (great video on creating a PHP login form) </br>
-- W3Schools
+- W3Schools (a huge help in terms of learning what I can use with HTML and CSS)
+- The class labs from module 7 were also a great resources